 - You need to use VERY cold butter.

-- This recipe calls for 2 TBSP of baking powder.
+- This recipe calls for 2 TBSP of aluminum-free baking powder.
 Be sure to use aluminum-free baking powder.
 Regular aluminum baking powder will leave a metallic aftertaste.
 I used Thrive Market Aluminum-Free Baking Powder.
 Other brands of gluten free baking powder without aluminum include Rumford, Argo, and Bakewell Cream.

-- Each brand of flour blend performed a little different.
+- Each brand of flour blend performed a little differently.
 This is because every blend has a different starch-to-grain ratio.
 Please read the post for some tips for each blend.
 Some needed additional liquid.

 - If you prefer to use buttermilk, you can add 1 TBSP of lemon juice to one cup of milk.
+Use 2 teaspoons of baking powder and 1/2 teaspoon baking soda if you use buttermilk.

 - These biscuits will keep fresh for up to 3 days in an airtight container or up to 4 months in the freezer.
 Freeze the cooled biscuits in a freezer-safe container or zipper bag.

-Nutrition Disclaimer
+Nutritional Disclaimer

 Nutritional information is an estimate provided to you as a courtesy.
 You should calculate the actual nutritional information with the products and brands you are using with your preferred nutritional calculator.